security-notes/infobyte-faraday-wiki/Installation-Debian.md

 We have split the server and client into two separate packages, so you can install them separately, or even on different servers.

+**Important:** Although you can install both packages using a Graphical Package Manager, like GDebi or Ubuntu Software Center, it is recommended to stick to this instructions, and install them from the command line.

 ## Installing Faraday Server

 To install the Faraday Server you have to execute the following commands: